Stand back and show the whole room before close-ups so wall position, windows, doors, and furniture make sense.

 Estimate guide

-A strong enquiry shows the room, the route, the outdoor position, and any restrictions.
-It does not need to be perfect, but it should help a reviewer understand what would make the job simple or difficult.
+A strong enquiry shows the room, the path, the outdoor position, and any restrictions.
+It does not need to be perfect, but it should help us understand what would make the project simple or difficult.

 - Best first step